 Actuarial valuations are performed annually by an external consulting actuary to ensure applicable contribution rates satisfy the funding parameters specified in Title 9 of the South Carolina Code of Laws.
 Under these provisions, SCRS contribution requirements must be sufficient to maintain an amortization period for the financing of the unfunded actuarial liability (UAAL) over a period that does not exceed the number of years scheduled in state statute.
 Legislation in 2017 increased, but also established a ceiling for SCRS employee contribution rates.
 Effective July 1, 2017, employee rates were increased to a capped rate of 9.00 percent for SCRS.
 The legislation also increased employer contribution rates beginning July 1, 2017 for SCRS by two percentage points and further scheduled employer contribution rates to increase by a minimum of one percentage point each year in accordance with state statute.
 However, the General Assembly postponed the one percent increase in the SCRS employer contribution rate that was scheduled to go into effect beginning July 1, 2020.
-If the scheduled rates are not sufficient to meet the funding periods set forth in state statute, the board shall increase the employer rates as necessary to meet the funding periods set for the applicable year.
+If the scheduled rates are not sufficient to meet the funding periods set for the applicable year.
 The maximum funding period of SCRS is scheduled to be reduced over a ten-year schedule from 30 years beginning fiscal year 2018 to 20 years by fiscal year 2028.